 2. The G-ACh carrying the MCN and SCN packets shall support the following

 a.
-The G-ACh interconnects two adjacent MPLS-TP nodes (used when the
+The G-ACh interconnects two adjacent MPLS-TP nodes (used when the server

-or a Signalling Communication Channel (SCC)).
+Signalling Communication Channel (SCC)).

 b.
 The G-ACh is carried by a MPLS-TP tunnel that traverses another operator’s

 domain (carrier’s carrier scenario)

-3. The G-ACh shall provide two independent channels: a MCC to build the
+3. The G-ACh shall provide two independent channels: a MCC to build the MCN

-the management or control plane application for processing.
+control plane application for processing.

 4. The channel separation mechanism shall allow the use of separate rate

 that the flows do not exceed their assigned traffic profile.
 The rate limiter

 and traffic shaper are outside the scope of the MCC and SCC definition.

 5. The G-ACh that carries the MCC and SCC shall be capable of carrying

 different OSI layer 3 (network layer) PDUs.
-These shall include IPv4,
+These shall include IPv4, IPv6,

-indicate which layer 3 PDU is contained in the payload field of the packet such that the
+layer 3 PDU is contained in the payload field of the packet such that the

 packet can be forwarded to the related layer 3 process within the management

 and control plane application, respectively, for further processing.